GrieVoice: grievance intake for places where silence is structural.

 These are not polish — they are the reason vulnerable reporters disclose at all.

-Selected with you.
-Labour, community, or whistleblower — whichever is most urgent in your operating context.
+Selected with you. labor, community, or whistleblower — whichever is most urgent in your operating context.

 English as the mature baseline.
 One or two selected additional South African languages brought in for pilot-scope testing.